 - One Bloom County strip (the one done in a vastly different art style) starts with Milo telling Binkley that Opus has tickets to Cats.
 The only thing subsequent retellings have in common is vaguely rhyming words ("Opus tickled by rats"; "Opus picked; too fat").

 - In Open Letter on Race Hatred, a dramatization of the 1943 Detroit race riot, the news of a fight on Belle Isle Bridge becomes increasingly garbled as rumors spread, "one for black ears—one for white ears."

-- In Thirteen, the song "It Can't Be True" revolves around Lucy the Alpha Bitch spreading a rumor that The Brainless Beauty, Kendra, is cheating on her boyfriend with new kid Evan.
+- In 13, the song "It Can't Be True" revolves around Lucy the Alpha Bitch spreading a rumor that the Brainless Beauty, Kendra, is cheating on her boyfriend with new kid Evan.
 Every time the rumor passes to a new person, Kendra and Evan are rumored to have gone a little farther around the bases

 - Woe from Wit: A major plot point in the classic Russian play, where the protagonist's eccentricity and nonconformism is quickly exaggerated by gossip to ridiculous extremes.
 Chatsky is reputed to have joined a Freemason club, drunk champagne by the bucketful, and generally gone irreparably insane, with more and more incredible details being "discovered" every minute.

 - The plot of the play Spreading the News.

 - In Baldur's Gate, after clearing the mines random NPCs will describe the PC's party as nine-foot tall superstrong and supermagical people.
 The player has the option to cop to being the heroes (they're not believed), or add that "I heard these heroes are handsome to boot."